haltaf19/210-Stock-Project/README.md

 - as a user, I want to see the audiovisual component of a piechart to represent portfolio diversification
 - as a user, I want to save the file using buttons and load the file when I begin

-# FOR MARKING PURPOSES
-- You can generate the first required event by going to the top left where it says buy a stock and you put stock number and shares.
-To see what stocks you can buy view your account balance and the click the "stocks in market button"
-- You can generate the second required event by selling a stock which would update your account balance and eliminate that share (or the stock completely) from the table that can be seen by clicking the button "view stocks you own"
-- You can locate my visual component by looking at the two tables (they are interactive, click the headers), my background image (make sure you have wifi) or by clicking "view portfolio diversity"
-- You can save the state of my application by clicking the button save game
-- You can reload the state of my application by opening the game, it automatically loads.
-- NOTE** - for code coverage my marker gave me 100% despite the coverage only being 98% due to me using JSON and being unable to test a runtime exception

 ## PHASE 4: TASK 2
 - I chose to test and design a class that is robust.
 I chose the class "Stocks in Market".
 The method